Tuesday, August 26, 2025

 Let’s talk about childhood first.

 We used to think that spanking was ‘discipline’ and totally different from caning and sexual assault which is ‘assault.’
 Imaging has proved that is wrong.
+My daily work with trauma survivors confirms these research findings.

 When a child is spanked, they suffer pain and helplessness.
 For a little kid, spanking is a violent event.
+Link

 The child learns they are not safe, not even with a parent or adult they love.